Godsheritage/Navigation-Bar/README.md

 # Navigation-Bar
 This is my redifined Navbar taemplate
--This Navigation bar is built with HTML, CSS AND JAVASCRIPT
+This Navigation bar is built with:
+*HTML
+*SASS
+*JAVASCRIPT